 Branchial cysts tend to present after the age of 10 years, most commonly in young adulthood when the cyst becomes noticeable or infected.

 TOM TIP: Branchial cysts may appear in exams as a differential of neck lumps in teenagers or as part of a neck examination in an OSCE.
-Remembering the key features will help you differentiate it in your exams.
-It is just anterior to the sternocleidomastoid muscle, round and soft and transilluminates with light.
+Remembering the key features will help you differentiate them in your exams.
+They are just anterior to the sternocleidomastoid muscle, round, soft and non-tender.
+If the lump transilluminates, it is more likely to be a cystic hygroma.
+They might ask you where it was most likely to originate, and the answer would be the second branchial cleft.

 Sinuses and Fistulas